WujiWang-astro/-/journal/2020January.md

 * I seat today.
 * A young man seats on the row facing me stares at me for a while
 * Not seeing any other wear mask

+**Jan.
+30th 2020**
+* Same protection as yesterday
+* I get on the S-bahn at around 7:05
+* Not seeing anyone wearing mask